-Overall profit-split Method.
-Textbooks on IP valuation suggest three different variants of the method to arrive at a profit-split percentage.2 According to the overall profit-split method or contribution profit-split method, the combined profits earned by two parties from a transaction (e.g., a licensing transaction) are divided between the two based on some allocation principle.
+Textbooks on IP valuation suggest three different variants of the method to arrive at a profit-split percentage.2 According to the overall profit-split method (OPSM) or contribution profit-split method, the combined profits earned by two parties from a transaction (i.e. a licensing transaction) are divided between the two based on some allocation principle.

-Analysis of Comparable Businesses.
 Under the comparable profit-split method (CPSM), the profitability of comparable businesses with comparable IPs is analyzed and applied to the subject business.
 Comparable profits describe the typical profitability of comparable businesses, including the full cost or expenses for the IP.
-The subject business calculates its profitability before charges for the subject IP, and then adds an IP charge to arrive at a comparable profitability.
+The subject business calculates its profitability before charges for the subject IP, and then adds a reasonable IP charge to arrive at a comparable profitability.

-Residual Profit.
-The residual profitsplit (RSPM) is a stepwise approach to profit allocation of different categories of assets.
+The residual profitsplit (RSPM) is a stepwise approach to allocate profits to different categories of assets.
 It starts with routine contributions to assets that are easy to value, i.e. tangibles or intangibles with a typical return rate.
-Thereafter, the residual profit is allocated to the remaining "special" IP assets of the subject business.